choigod1023/choigod1023/README.md

 # 🌟 Welcome to My GitHub Profile!

 ## About Me
-👩‍💻 I'm Junhyeok Jang(AKA choigod1023), a passionate developer from [FRONTEND].
+👩‍💻 I'm Junhyeok Jang(AKA choigod1023), a passionate developer from FRONTEND.
 🔭 I'm currently working on [Your Project].

 ## 🔧 Technologies I Use